 Juliet Getty, Getty Nutrition

-I get so many enquiries from owners whose horse is in dire straits - everything from constant abscessing, constant laminitis, mysterious fat pads/inflammation on their body, or numerous symptoms that keep appearing despite heroic efforts on the owners to clear them up.
+I get so many enquiries from owners whose horse is in dire straits - everything from chronic fatigue, total loss of energy, repeat abscessing, repeat laminitis episodes, mysterious fat pads/inflammation on their body, or a host of numerous symptoms that keep appearing despite heroic efforts on the owners to clear them up.
 More often than not their horse's entire gut barrel is in bits and can barely be touched; they're in real pain and more often than not very stressed.
 Sometimes they've gone from fit and healthy to total loss of topline and looking like a hatrack in a matter of weeks.

-The owners have tried everything, often over months and months; their horse is no better, getting worse by the day, sometimes even labelled 'dangerous'.
-Insurance is maxed out, and vets have often thrown inappropriate meds into the mix in the hope that they 'may do something'.
-More often the vets have finally thrown in the towel, often accompanied with the final, dreaded, no-hope-PTS-saloon.
-Understandably the owners are now at an absolute loss as to what to do.
+The owners have tried everything, often over months and months, yet their horse is no better, getting worse by the day, sometimes even labelled 'dangerous'.
+Insurance is maxed out, and vets have often thrown random meds into the mix in the hope that they "may do something".
+And then there are the vets who have finally thrown in the towel, often accompanied with the final, dreaded, no-hope-PTS-saloon.
+Understandably the owners are now in bits, and at an absolute loss as to what to do.

 This is when people tend to find me, usually courtesy of a referral, when there's no-where else to go (and a huge Thank-You from me to all those lovely people who've suggested me).
 Their stories I hear are usually very sad and aren't always pretty - their horse has really been through the wars, with so many Red Flags that it's difficult to know which one to put at the top of the flagpole.